Mary Magdalene (soundtrack): Background

 Jóhann Jóhannsson composed the score for Mary Magdalene in collaboration with cellist Hildur Guðnadóttir, whom she shared a professional working relationship, having collaborated on several studio albums and films with the former: Prisoners (2013) and Sicario (2015).
 The duo began writing the score during late 2017 and had planned to record in October.
 However, the eventual recording happened during January 2018.
 They brainstormed on finding several things on expressing and writing the music, which led to a prolonged conversation.
 According to Davis, Guðnadóttir's involvement helped in capturing Mary's voice, where "she understood her journey and found both its truth and beauty at the same time" while Jóhannsson brought the otherworldly qualities, and "As we got closer to truth and closer to God, I wanted the music to feel like we were going into space and taking us into another realm."
 Jóhannsson and Guðnadóttir recorded at the AIR Studios in London.

-The film was dedicated to who died on 9 February 2018, prior to the release, making this as one of his last film scores alongside Mandy.
+The film was dedicated to Jóhannsson, who died on 9 February 2018, prior to the release, making this as one of his last film scores alongside Mandy.
 Milan Records released the soundtrack on 30 March 2018.